comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 which makes them unsuitable for reliable link traversal benchmarking.
 In contrast, the benchmark we propose makes use of a closed environment that is in full control of the experimenter.

-[WODSim](cite:cites walkingwithoutamap) is an tool that accepts an RDF dataset as input, and is able to simulate a Web of Linked Data documents.
+[WODSim](cite:cites walkingwithoutamap) is a tool that accepts an RDF dataset as input, and is able to simulate a Web of Linked Data documents.
 For each triple in the dataset, it can either place the triple inside the Linked Data document(s) identified by the triple's subject, object, or both.